MarkD833/RCBUS-68xxx/README.md

 This partial decoding results in the RCBus I/O and memory spaces appearing multiple times within the 68000 address range.
 A /DTACK signal is generated on the processor card for any access to the RCBus whether there is a device present at that address or not.

 For both I/O and memory spaces, consecutive memory locations are accessed on the ODD bytes such that I/O address 0x00 is accessed at address 0xF80001, address 0x01 is accessed at address 0xF80003 etc.

+## 68000 memory space
+The ROM/RAM board decodes memory into 1Mb blocks and is hard configured such that the ROM starts at address $000000 and the RAM starts at address $100000.

+The serial board is populated with two 68681 (or equivalent) DUARTS giving 4 UARTs in total.
+Each DUART can reside at one of 8 selectable 2K memory addresses from $D00000 to $D03FFF.

+The parallel I/O board is populated with two 68230 (or equivalent) PI/T (Parallel Interface/Timers).
+Each PI/T can reside at one of 8 selectable 2K memory addresses from $D08000 to $D0BFFF.

+The multifunction peripheral board is populated with two 68901 (or equivalent).
+Each MFP can reside at one of 8 selectable 2K memory addresses from $D10000 to $D13FFF.

 ## What works so far
 Currently the following boards are assembled and are working as intended: